vin136/Machine-Learning-Interview-Questions/machine_learning.md

 1. Logistic regression
    `complexity`=> train time O(nd).
    `Background`: Minimize the log-likelihood of the Bernoulli model.
 It's convenient as the loss is convex.

+   In the underlying model, we assume random noise whose CDF is the logistic distribution.
+By varying this assumption we can get various models `GLM`.
+Also has max-entropy interpretation.

    **Your model is not performing well, what will you do ?**
    ans: